-The Mexica (Aztec) believed themselves to be the last to leave and their calender began on this date, the 24th May, 1024AD.
-When they arrived in the southern lands, the other tribes already occupied all the available lands and so they led a nomadic life until they finally saw the prophesied vision of an eagle perched upon a cactus with a serpent in its beak.
+The Mexica (Aztec) believed themselves to be the last to leave and their calendar began on the date they left, the 24th May, 1024AD.
+When they arrived in the southern lands, the other tribes already occupied all the available lands.
+So they led a nomadic life until they finally saw the prophesied vision of an eagle perched upon a cactus with a serpent in its beak.
 It was here that they settled, on the banks of Lake Texcoco, and built the mighty city of Tenochtitlan.

 The concept of caves being the birthplace of mankind stretches way beyond the 11th century and spans the majority of cultures across Mesoamerica.
-The likelihood is that these mystic caves were believed to the wombs of the earth, and a 16th century book called the “Historia Tolteca-Chichimeca” alludes to this association by representing Chicomostoc as a womb-like entity, complete with vaginal passage.
+The likelihood is that these mystic caves were believed to the wombs of the earth – and a 16th century book called the “Historia Tolteca-Chichimeca” alludes to this association by representing Chicomostoc as a womb-like entity, complete with vaginal passage.
 Although the book was written during the Colonial period, its author, Fernando de Alva Cortés Ixtlilxochitl, was the great-great-grandson of the penultimate Aztec ruler, Cuitláhuac, and an ancestor of Ixtlilxochitl I and Ixtlilxochitl II, who were both rulers of Texcoco – so he had authority and knowledge of pre-Hispanic customs and legends.

-Mesoamerican myths and legends often combined historical events with a cosmological events to leave a record of when the event happened and a permanent memorial to the event in the heavens.
-The most likely cosmological representation of the seven tribes/caves is the Pleiades and the timing of the exodus would probably coincide with an peculiar event that involved this cluster of seven stars.
+Mesoamerican myths and legends often combine historical events with cosmological events to leave a record of when the event happened and create a permanent memorial to the event in the heavens.
+The most likely cosmological representation of the seven tribes/caves is the Pleiades.
+The timing of the supposed exodus would probably coincide with a cosmic event that involved this cluster of seven stars.